wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-Transactional-Locking-II.markdown

 dirty values in the write set.
 Written elements are unlocked by clearing the lock status bit and copying ct into the version field with a normal store instruction.

-One of the advantages of
+One of the advantages of performing post-read validation on every transactional load is that no read set validation is required for read-only transactions.
+Read-only transaction only validates every single read to make sure every value it accesses is consistent with the begin timestamp.
+No validation phase or write phase is ever necessary.